Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: Conclusions and discussion

-Modifications of the sampling method implemented in this work are possible and could lead to speed up of the calculations.
+Modifications of the sampling method implemented in this work are possible and could lead to speeding up the calculations.
 An example is a profiled-likelihood method that would estimate on the fly, and from the data, a certain number of the six free parameters per cloud.
 For example, the parameters related to the intrinsic scatter could be estimated from the scatter of the data points and their observational uncertainties once the cloud distances are fixed.
 The main advantage of such an implementation is the reduction of computing time owing to the reduction of the parameter-space dimensions.
 The main disadvantages are that the log-likelihood hyper-surface is no longer homogeneously sampled, preventing reliable estimates of the statistical evidence of a given model (number of clouds along the LOS), and that no proper posterior distributions of the parameters estimated on the fly can be safely reconstructed.
-We postpone to future work the exploration of such alternative implementations.
+We postpone the exploration of such alternative implementations to future work.

+In its current implementation, our Bayesian inversion method relies on the dust-layer model that we have introduced.
+We expect for our model assumptions to hold for small beam sizes, so that any variations in the magnetic field and dust density do not vary appreciably.
+However, since a minimum number of stars is required to constrain the dust-cloud characteristics effectively, a minimum beam size is determined by both the true distribution of stars in space and the distance and multiplicity of clouds in the beam.
+While the analysis presented here focused on two beam sizes, we note that the minimum beam size allowed likely varies with sky position.
+One likely must evaluate, on a case-by-case basis, the trade-off between increasing the number of stars (widening the beam) and minimizing the variations in the ISM properties on the sky.

-Finally, we emphasize the fact that, in its current implementation, our Bayesian inversion method relies on the dust-layer model that we have introduced.
-Although this conceptual model is supported by current observations of the high latitude sky, we must keep in mind that it might fail to account for all dust along a sightline and that careful analyses of the results and residuals will be mandatory, as it is generally the case in Bayesian modeling (\citealt{Romero-Shaw2022}).
+Furthermore, although the conceptual dust-layer model is supported by current observations of the high latitude sky, we must keep in mind that it might fail to account for all dust along a sightline and that careful analyses of the results and residuals will be mandatory, as it is generally the case in Bayesian modeling (\citealt{Romero-Shaw2022}).
 If, in the future, our simple layer-model prescription fails to fit the data, the underlying model will have to be changed, perhaps to be replaced by a smoother function of the LOS distance.
-In such a case, the generalization of the formalism that we have laid out will be straightforward and somewhat simpler than for the step-model that we have assumed in this paper.
+In such a case, the generalization of the formalism that we have laid out will be straightforward and somewhat simpler than for the step model that we have assumed in this paper.